MattDeDuck/Balance-of-Bum-bo/README.md

 ## Click [here](https://github.com/MattDeDuck/Balance-of-Bum-bo/blob/main/Items.md) To look at _Spell_ changes

 ---
-Feel free to contact me on Discord _MattTheDuck#0570_ or post a message in the #bum-bo on the [official Binding of Isaac Discord server](https://discord.gg/isaac)
+Feel free to contact me on Discord _MattTheDuck#0570_

+Or even post a message in the #bum-bo on the [official Binding of Isaac Discord server](https://discord.gg/isaac)